What is autism?

 2013

-The release of the updated DSM-5 manual redefined the Autism Spectrum Disorder to encompass the previous diagnoses of autism, Asperger syndrome, pervasive developmental disorder not otherwise specified (PDD-NOS).
+The release of the updated DSM-5 manual redefined the Autism Spectrum Disorder to encompass the previous diagnoses of Autism Spectrum Disorder, Asperger syndrome, pervasive developmental disorder not otherwise specified (PDD-NOS).
 The new definition no longer includes communication as a separate criterion, but incorporates it in the other two domains.
 Diagnosis is made on the person meeting the required criteria in two areas: social communication and social interaction, and restricted and repetitive behaviour.
 If a person has been diagnosed previously with Asperger syndrome, this generally is maintained.

 What causes autism?